r4g1n-cajun/CTF-Writeups/NCSAM Hacktober CTF 2018/Forensics/8 - Evil Twin.md

 ### Points: 300

+- I didn't complete this challenge during the CTF.

 ### Description:

 Provided below is an image of an employee's workstation that was compromised earlier this week.